chuot/rdio-scanner/README.md

 Please click the **star button** at the top of the page on *github* to express your appreciation to the developer.

 ## What's new in this version

+### Version 4.2 - Small fixes and dirWatch.mask

+* Fix possible race conditions
+* Added websocket keepalive to client which helps mobile clients when switching from/to wifi/wan
+* Better Continuous offline play mode animations and queue count
+* New dirWatch.mask option to simplify meta data import

 ### Version 4.1 - Continuous offline play mode